-Servosila Brushless Motor Controllers
+Servosila SC-60R Brushless Motor Controller

 Servosila SC-series Brushless/Brushed Motor Controllers are miniature electronic control units that provide high-precision control over a wide range of mechanisms actuated by electric motors (PMSM, BLDC, Direct Drive, Gimbal, Brushed) of any manufacturer.
-The controllers turn the motors into computer-controlled traction drives, high-precision direct drives,
+The controllers turn the motors into computer-controlled traction drives, high-precision direct drives, or servo actuators when (optionally) paired with absolute position encoders (BISS-C, SSI, SPI, PWM or Quadrature) of any manufacturer (e.g. RLS, AMS, CUI Devices, etc).

 Up to 45A of phase-to-phase current, and up to 32bits of angular precision are provided.
 The electronic units feature a microprocessor chip, a set of absolute encoder interfaces for shaft position measurements, a firmware implementation of advanced motion control algorithms that operate in a closed loop fashion, as well as CAN/CANopen, USB 2.0 and RC PWM interfaces for receiving commands from a control computer/PLC and sending back telemetry.

-The brushless motor controllers are extensively used in various products of Servosila including its lines of robotic arms, and servo drives.
+The brushless motor controllers are extensively used in various products of Servosila including its lines of robotic arms, and servo actuators.
 The controllers’ design incorporate multiple lessons learned by Servosila while operating its robots in various environments.

 Servosila SC-series controllers come in two distinct forms, a rectangular one (SC-60R and SC-25R) and a circular one (SC-60C or SC-25C).
 The models are identical in terms of features and firmware.
 The models differ in their shapes and supported nominal motor currents only.
 Industrial designers might prefer one model over the other depending on what actuated mechanisms they are working on.
 At the same time, both electrical and software engineers rest assured that whichever model is chosen for a particular design, a full electrical and software compatibility is still in place.